How Race-Based Policies Are Harming South Africa: Ernst Roets

 It's twice the size of Texas.

-Um, but it's one of the most ethnically diverse regions in the world, uh, with the constitution recognizing twelve official languages.
+But it's one of the most ethnically diverse regions in the world, with the constitution recognizing 12 official languages.

-One of the twelve is sign language, but the others are all different cultural communities, different nations.
+One of the 12 is sign language, but the others are all different cultural communities, different nations.

 So the appropriate way to think about South Africa is not simply to think of it as a country with a nation, but as a region.

-East Africa is a region with several countries.
+East Africa is a region with several countries, West Africa, Central Africa, but then you have South Africa.

-Which ironically became this big country during this process of colonization after the Anglo Boer War.
+It's just one country, one big country, which ironically became this big country during this process of colonization after the Anglo-Boer War.

 Before that, it was a variety of Boer republics, British colonies, African kingdoms, and so forth.